PMArkive/Pokemon-Forme-Insertion/README.md

 Notes and Warnings:

-1) Keep an eye on the text window, if anything goes wrong you will (hopefully) see errors I can use to identify and fix the problem there, and you will also get some feedback on what it's doing.
+1) Keep an eye on the console (text window), if anything goes wrong you will (hopefully) see errors I can use to identify and fix the problem there, and you will also get some feedback on what it's doing.

 2) The first time you create your csv file, you might need to save it and reload in order for the additions to populate properly in the window.

-3) If you are coming from a pre 2.0 version, you will be prompted to create a csv when you load your old config file.

 Preparation: